Society of United Irishmen: The New System

 From February 1793, the Crown was at war with the French Republic.
 This led immediately to heightened tensions in Belfast.
 On 9 March, a body of dragoons rampaged through the town, purportedly provoked by taverns displaying the likenesses of Dumouriez, Mirabeau and Franklin.
 They withdrew to barracks when, as related by Martha McTier, about 1,000 armed countrymen came into the town and mustered at McCracken's Third Presbyterian.
 Further "military provocations" saw attacks on the homes of Neilson and others associated with the Northern Star (wrecked for the final time, and closed, in May 1797).
 Legislation impressed from Westminster banned extra-parliamentary conventions and suppressed the Volunteers, by then largely a northern movement.
 They were replaced by a paid militia, its ranks partially filled with conscripted Catholics, and by Yeomanry, an auxiliary force led by local gentry.
 In May 1794 the Society itself was proscribed.

+The difficulties posed by the repression were "compounded" by the news from France.
+Increasingly, this persuaded liberal middle-class opinion of a link between "the march of democracy" and the guillotine.

-Toward the end of year, the leading United men in Belfast drafted a constitution for a "new system".
-Approved by the May 1795 delegate conference of Down and Antrim societies, it sought to reconcile the democratic principles of the republic to come with the requirements of a coordinated, clandestine, organisation.
+Undaunted, those committed to the pro-French Painite line drafted a constitution for a "new system".
+Approved in May 1795 by a Belfast conference of Down and Antrim societies, it sought to reconcile the democratic principles of the republic to come with the requirements of a coordinated, clandestine, organisation.
 Local societies were to split and replicate so as to remain within a range of 7 to 35 members, and, through delegate conferences, to commission a new five-man provincial directory.
 Selection to this "committee of public welfare" was by ballot, but in order to preserve secrecy, returning officers were sworn to inform only those elected of the results.
 Together with directors' capacity to co-opt additional members, this implied an executive free to take its own counsel.

 In June 1795, four members of the Ulster executive – Neilson, Russell, McCracken and Robert Simms – met with Tone as he passed through Belfast en route to America and atop Cave Hill swore their celebrated oath "never to desist in our efforts until we had subverted the authority of England over our country, and asserted our independence'".
 In months that followed, while Tone (travelling via Philadelphia to Paris) lobbied for French assistance, they directed the creation of a shadow military organisation.
 Under elective command, each society was to drill a company, three companies were to form a battalion, and ten battalions, representing thirty societies, were to coordinate, under a "colonel", as a regiment.
-From a short list drawn up by the colonels, the executive would then appoint an adjutant-general for the county.
+From a shortlist drawn up by the colonels, the executive would then appoint an adjutant-general for the county.